nixiesearch/nixiesearch/docs/docs/index.md

 * **Exact-match search**: Nixiesearch is a hybrid retrieval engine searching over terms and embeddings.
 Your brand or SKU search queries will return what you expect, and not what the LLM hallucinates about.

 The project is in active development and not intended for production use *just yet*.
 Stay tuned and [reach out](https://www.metarank.ai/contact) if you want to try it!

+### Why NOT Nixiesearch?

+Nixiesearch has the following design limitations:

+* **Does not support sharding**: sharding requires multi-node coordination and consensus, and we would like to avoid having any distributed state in the cluster - at least in the v1.
+If you plan to use Nixiesearch for searching 1TB of logs, please don't: consider [ELK](https://www.elastic.co/elastic-stack) or [Quickwit](https://github.com/quickwit-oss/quickwit) as better alternatives.
+* **Query language is simple**: supporting analytical queries over deeply-nested documents is out of scope for the project.
+Nixiesearch is about search, and for analytical databases consider using [Clickhouse](https://github.com/ClickHouse/ClickHouse) or [Snowflake](https://www.snowflake.com/en/).

 ## Usage